scrapli/scrapli_replay/docs/user_guide/basic_usage.md

 ### Overview and Use Case

-As shown in the quickstart guide, getting going with the pytest plugin is fairly straightforward -- tests that contain scrapli operations can be marked with the `scrapli_replay` marker, causing scrapli replay to automagically wrap this test and record or replay sessions within the test.
+As shown in the quickstart guide, getting going with the pytest plugin is fairly straightforward -- tests that contain scrapli operations can be marked with the `scrapli_replay` marker, causing scrapli replay to automatically wrap this test and record or replay sessions within the test.

 In order for scrapli replay to do this, there is one big caveat: the scrapli connection *must be opened within the